roc-11/max-rehab/README.md

 * The 500 page is the same as the 404 page, except for a different heading telling the user there was an internal server error.
   ![Screenshot of the 500 page image](assets/readme-files/max-rehab-500.png)

+### Features to Implement in the future

+If the website were to be deployed in real-life, an online booking system would need to be part of the site's functionality.
+This was beyond the scope of this project, however, it would greatly add to the user experience of the Max Rehab site.

 ## Technologies Used